mdozmorov/RNA-seq_notes/README.md

 ## Timecourse

+- `LPWC` - Lag Penalized Weighted Correlation, a similarity measure to group pairs of time series that are not perfectly synchronized.
+Review of previous approaches (hierarchical clustering, partition-based, Bayesian models).
+Correlation-based, with the lag penalty for shift, two options to select it.
+Best for 5 or more time points, for shorter time course - either use high penalty or another tool STEM.
+Tested on simulated data (ImpulsDE data) using the adjusted Rand index. https://gitter-lab.github.io/LPWC/
+    - Chandereng, Thevaa, and Anthony Gitter.
+“Lag Penalized Weighted Correlation for Time Series Clustering.”
+BMC Bioinformatics 21, no. 1 (December 2020): 21. https://doi.org/10.1186/s12859-019-3324-1.

 - Time course gene expression analysis review.
 Biological scenarios requiring a time-course, analytical approaches, Table 1 - software for time course analysis (EDGE, BETR, clustering tools, network analysis).
     - Bar-Joseph, Ziv, Anthony Gitter, and Itamar Simon.
 “Studying and Modelling Dynamic Biological Processes Using Time-Series Gene Expression Data.”
 Nature Reviews.
 Genetics 13, no. 8 (July 18, 2012): 552–64. https://doi.org/10.1038/nrg3244.